 HanseYachts AG revenue growth for several years in a row and reached a peak value of around 152 million euros in the fiscal 2018/2019.
 Due to the effects of the Corona pandemic, revenue in the fiscal 2019/2020 declined to circa EUR 128 million.
 The consequences of the pandemic also had a negative impact on production in the fiscal 2020/21.
 As a result, turnover declined to circa 121 million euros.
 In the first quarter of 2021/2022, the company recorded record sales and incoming orders.
 In the first three months of the fiscal year, HanseYachts AG generated consolidated revenue of around 34 million euros.
 This implies a 20% increase in turnover compared to the same period of the previous year.
 With circa 94 million euros, incoming orders are around 52% higher than the previous year's period.
 It is expected that new models of various brands and innovations will enable future growth.

-The seven brands under the umbrella of HanseYachts AG are sold to customers in more than 60 countries all over the world via a network of around 250 dealers.
+The six brands under the umbrella of HanseYachts AG are sold to customers in more than 60 countries all over the world via a network of around 250 dealers.
 Subsidiaries in key markets are responsible for local sales and marketing.
-The sailing yachts, motor yachts and catamarans are showcased at more than 80 boat shows in almost 30 countries.
+The sailing yachts and motor yachts are showcased at more than 80 boat shows in almost 30 countries.
 In the wake of the Corona pandemic, most boat shows have been cancelled in 2020 and 2021 and replaced by virtual boat shows and individual yacht demonstrations at local dealerships.
 The export share of the company is more than 80%.
 International sales compensate for regional fluctuations in demand.

 MyHanse Safety Cloud